 - What could be done to promote healthier foods?

 - Judged on a nutritional scale, the food served in the cafeterias of California children's hospitals gets only an average rating.

 - Nearly all hospitals offered diet drinks, low-fat milk, and fruit.

-- Only 27 of the 384 entrees served (7%) were classified as healthy
+- Only 27 of the 384 entrées served (7 percent) were classified as healthy.

 Hospital cafeterias could improve their scores by: